 Yacht Station and Mutford Lock

 Oulton Broad has access to the sea via Mutford Lock and Lake Lothing.
 The lock marks the limit of navigation for hire craft.
 Oulton Broad Yacht Station is here adjacent to the Lock.
 The Harbour Master will help you moor, next to his office are the toilets, shower, laundry facilities and a Coffee shop.
-The Spar supermarket sadly closed in October 2018.
-Tesco Express is a 15 minute walk right up Bridge Road and along Beccles Road.
-Londis is a 10 minute walk left along Bridge Road.
+A new Nisa Local convenience store has opened on Bridge Road just around the corner from the yacht station.
+It is open from 7am until late.

 There are boat trips from Mutford Lock and day boats for hire near the yacht station.